Jamie-Sanlam20/shopping-cart-exercise/README.md

 ## Key Improvements

 ### 1. Use of a DTO (`AddItemRequestDTO`)
-- Consolidates all request parameters for adding an item into a single object.
+- Combines all the request parameters for adding an item into a single object.
-- Improves method readability and maintainability.
+- Makes the addItem() method easier to read and maintain.
 - Makes it easier to extend in the future if new fields (e.g., discounts, categories) are added.

 ### 2. Private Helper Method (`calculateTotal`)